-I am a computer science assistant professor in the Universiti Brunei Darussalam.
-Due to my exposure to both engineering and computing, I have interest in embedded systems, robotics, personal robots, artificial intelligence, ambient intelligence and remote accessibility of these technologies.
+I am a computer science Assistant Professor in the Universiti Brunei Darussalam.
+Due to my exposure to both engineering and computing, I have interest in embedded systems, robotics, personal robots, cyber-physical systems, artificial intelligence, ambient intelligence and remote accessibility of these technologies.

 I received the B.Eng. in Communication and Control Engineering from the University of Manchester, Institute of Science and Technology (UMIST) in 1997.
 During the course of my BEng., I completed a final year project on “Design of Air-Bridges in Slotlines” under the supervision of Prof Lionel E Davis.